EnviMonitor/envimonitor.github.io/perk-app.md

 ## PERK

-`PERK` – an R package with in-built application to predict and visualize environmental concentration and risk using pharmaceutical prescription data collected at fine spatial resolution
+`PERK` – an [R][R] package with in-built application to predict and visualize environmental concentration and risk using pharmaceutical prescription data collected at fine spatial resolution

 Recent scientific advancements enabled us to identify and quantify a wide range of pharmaceutical drugs in the natural environment and helped us to evaluate their impacts on exposed aquatic environmental species and humans [1, 2].
 However, quantification of several pharmaceutical drugs is still very limited, partly because of the limitations in analytical method development.